Publish date: 3 June 2026

-Shortlisted entries in the West Yorkshire and Harrogate Cancer Alliance Innovation Through Collaboration Awards 2026 have been announced.
+Winners in the West Yorkshire and Harrogate Cancer Alliance Innovation Through Collaboration Awards 2026 have been announced, following the first-ever WYH Cancer Alliance conference in Leeds yesterday (June 2).

-Click on the drop-down boxes below to learn more about which individuals and organisations are in the running for an award.
+Click on the drop-down boxes below to learn more about which individuals and organisations were successful in each of eight categories.

 Most Impactful Innovation Project in primary care - the 'front door' of the NHS, the first point of contact for patients, providing accessible, general healthcare services to prevent, diagnose and treat common conditions.